Colorful sunset panorama over Sarajevo with historic buildings and mountains in background, Sarajevo, Bosnia and Herzegovina

 Off-season (lower prices)

-Sarajevo, Bosnia and Herzegovina is a Moderate destination perfect for history and culture.
+Sarajevo, Bosnia and Herzegovina is a destination with a temperate climate, perfect for Ottoman bazaar and war history.
 The best time to visit is May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $60/day, while mid-range trips average $145/day.
+Budget travel costs around $66/day, while mid-range trips average $158/day.
 EU citizens need only ID.

 /day